Last Updated on November 23, 2023

 Please don’t overlook the need for warm, waterproof shoes.
 When it rains, large, splashy puddles tend to form in some neighborhoods, and the last thing you want is to have to trudge around the city with wet, numb feet and sopping socks.
 The thought of it alone provokes shivers…

-One thing I also recommend is a good thermos, so you can brave the chilly conditions and walk around the city, sipping hot tea or coffee to stay motivated and warm.
+One thing I also recommend is a decent thermos, so you can brave the chilly conditions and walk around the city, sipping hot tea or coffee to stay motivated and warm.

-Best Things to See and Do in November?
+Best Things to See and Do in November: A Few Suggestions

 While, as I’ve already argued, November affords unusual opportunities to just relax and take in the world, there’s no shortage of stimulation in the capital.
 Take note of my suggestions below, and then perhaps head over to the tourist office website for a more complete list of events and activities in November.